Blog

 Purple featured image with white text reading 'I Want Friends' and 'Can't Handle Small Talk' - autistic adult social exhaustion

-I Want Friends But Can't Handle Small Talk (Autistic Burnout Reality)
+I Want Friends But Small Talk Drains Me (Autistic burnout)

 I genuinely want friends.
-But small talk before actual conversation costs too many spoons when I'm in autistic burnout.
-I stay home instead.
+But small talk costs too much energy in burnout—so I stay home to avoid shutdown.

 See Full Post